Standards

 1.2 Candidates demonstrate an understanding of the defining characteristics and guiding principles of environmental education.

-2. STANDARD 2.
+1.3 Candidates demonstrate an understanding of the components of environmental literacy. - STANDARD 2.
 Environmental Literacy of Candidates.
 Candidates demonstrate the knowledge, skills, and dispositions associated with environmental literacy.
 They use technology as a tool for collecting, analyzing and communicating information about the environment.
 [Note: Standard 2 relates to the degree to which the candidates are themselves environmentally literate.
 Standard 1 relates to the ability of the candidates to define environmental education and define the components of environmental literacy.]

 2.1 Candidates demonstrate environmental inquiry skills, and use technology as a tool to answer their own questions.